Intermediary General Mortgage Information

 Where the interest rate is determined by the lender.
 These rates can go up as well as down over the period of the loan and you need to ensure your monthly budget allows for variation in your mortgage payment (this type of mortgage has no link with The Bank of England Base Rate).

 Where the interest rate goes up and down in line with the Bank of England Base Rate.
 The pay rate may be a specific rate above or below the Bank of England Base Rate.
 You may start off with a lower rate but are not guaranteed that this won’t increase in the future.

 Hanley Economic offers mortgages on a Capital and Interest (Repayment) basis, an Interest Only basis and a combination of both Repayment & Interest Only.
 Mortgage customers who choose Interest only as a repayment option have the responsibility to ensure the capital is repaid at the end of the loan.
 These customers are advised to regularly check the performance of any investment that is to be used as a repayment vehicle.
+Where the repayment vehicle is the property there must be a minimum of £250,000 equity.
 Mortgage payments are to be made on a monthly basis by direct debit over the specified mortgage term.

 - Hanley Economic does not provide Foreign Currency mortgages

 - Hanley Economic provides mortgages with a minimum term of 1 year and a maximum term of up to 40 years

 This document highlights the key features and risks of the mortgage contract and is disclosed to the customer before mortgage completion